chaowlert/WordReport/README.md

 # WordReport
-Generate report from Word document
+Generate report from Word document.
+Not required MS Office to generate documents.

 ### Get it
 ```